ebi-gene-expression-group/expression-atlas-curation-guide/pages/single_cell_externally_analysed.md

 We ideally want a filtered and normalised matrix, with or without a log transform (we can reverse the transform dynamically as we process the annDAta file).
 If any destructive scaling has been applied this is harder for us to work with.

-The index of .var that belongs to the matrix for Atlas loading must be the Ensembl ID.
+The index of AnnData.var must be the Ensembl ID.
 Otherwise, it will cause errors in the later processing step.

 ## Cell annotation fields